attinore/attinore/README.md

 ### Hi there 👋
 I am project manager turned a UX/UI designer/frontend developer - working at a design consulting company, putting "PEOPLE" right in the center.
-Recently graduated from a coding bootcamp, my goal is to create product and services to solve problems people face on a daily basis with the newly learned skill.
+Recently graduated from a coding bootcamp, my goal is to create products and services to solve problems people face on a daily basis.
+Starting one step at a time.

 - 🔭 I’m currently working on Pantry.
 - ✔️ HTML, CSS/SCSS, JavaScript, Ruby, Rails, and git.